funkym0nk23/LongJohn/README.md

 Problem 2:
 ---
 Checking the product category page, the search page, and other places where the filters apply I noticed the styling was off for the side block containing the filters.
-Upon further inspection I noticed that this was due to a customization that caused the body to be commented out.
+Upon further inspection I noticed that this was due to a customization that was causing much of the body to be commented out.
 This was found in ` Assets > scss > layouts > body > body.scss` by removing the tags that commented out the body, this issue was resolved.

 Problem 3: